Sahil-Gulati/NOOPath/README.md

 #### Noopath.setIgnorePaths(paths[])
 ```
 This function will accept array of paths where each path should be absolute path(String).
 This function will add paths which you want to ignore while the creation of config object.
-Less paths less memory space.
+This can be either directory or file.
+Note: Less paths less memory space.
 ```

 #### Noopath.setIgnoreExtensions(extension[])